-At last, on January 28, 1871, starved Paris capitulated.
-But with honours unprecedented in the history of war.
-The forts were surrendered, the city wall stripped of guns, the weapons of the regiments of the line and of the Mobile Guard were handed over, and they themselves considered prisoners of war.
-But the National Guard kept its weapons and guns, and only entered into an armistice with the victors.
-And these did not dare enter Paris in triumph.
+At last, on January 8th, 1871, Paris, almost starving, capitulated: but with honours unprecedented in the history of war.
+The forts were surrendered, the outer wall disarmed, the weapons of the regiments of the line and of the mobile guard were handed over, and the troops considered prisoners of war.
+But the National Guard kept their weapons and guns, and only entered into an armistice with the victors; who themselves did not dare enter Paris in triumph.
 They only dared to occupy a tiny corner of Paris, which, into the bargain, consisted partly of public parks, and even this they only occupied for a few days!
-And during this time they, who had maintained their encirclement of Paris for 131 days, were themselves encircled by the armed workers of Paris, who kept a sharp watch that no "Prussian" should overstep the narrow bounds of the corner ceded to the foreign conqueror.
-Such was the respect which the Paris workers inspired in the army before which all the armies of the Empire had laid down their arms; and the Prussian junkers, who had come to take revenge at the home of the revolution, were compelled to stand by respectfully, and salute precisely this armed revolution!
+And during this time they, who had maintained their encirclement of Paris for 131 days, were themselves encircled by the armed workers of Paris, who kept a sharp watch that no "Prussian" should overstep the narrow bounds of the corner yielded up to the foreign conquerors.
+Such was the respect which the Paris workers inspired in the army before which all the armies of the Empire had laid down their arms; and the Prussian Junkers, who had come to take revenge at the very centre of the revolution, were compelled to stand by respectfully, and salute just precisely this armed revolution!